DVAC raids 58 premises linked to former TN Minister, seizes unaccounted cash, gold | Law-Order

 Anbalagan was the Higher Education Minister in the previous AIADMK government.

+The AIADMK condemned the searches as 'political vendetta'.
+Top party leaders O Panneerselvam and K Palaniswami alleged that the DVAC action was aimed at hiding the administrative inefficiency of Chief Minister M K Stalin.

+In a statement, the duo said that rather than working towards people oriented welfare initiatives, the DMK regime is focused on taking 'vengeful' action due to vendetta against the AIADMK.

-The Directorate of Vigilance and Anti-Corruption (DVAC), Dharmapuri, registered a disproportionate assets case against the former Minister and four of his close family members, even as sleuths simultaneously raided 58 premises linked to him in Dharmapuri, Salem and Chennai districts besides in Telangana.
+The Directorate of Vigilance and Anti-Corruption (DVAC), Dharmapuri, registered a disproportionate assets case against Anbalagan and four of his close family members, even as sleuths simultaneously raided 58 premises linked to him in Dharmapuri, Salem and Chennai districts besides in Telangana.

 During the searches, the authorities seized material objects and incriminating documents pertaining to the case.
 In addition to an amount of Rs 2,87,98,650, gold ornaments weighing about 6.637 Kilograms, about 13.85 Kilograms of silver and unaccounted cash of Rs 2,65,31,650, and bank locker key were seized.
 Further investigation is on.